Superalgos/Superalgos/README.md

 **```Share - Workspace - Weak-hands buster - BTC - 1hr.json```**: A functional BTC-based strategy designed for accumulating bitcoin during bear markets or market consolidation situations.
 You will be able to run a backtest and see the strategy in action if you use this template.
 All details about the strategy may be found in the [Superalgos/Strategy-BTC-WeakHandsBuster](https://github.com/Superalgos/Strategy-BTC-WeakHandsBuster) repository.

 **```Share - Workspace - Empty Strategy Structure Template.json```**: A template containing the minimum set of elements required to build your own strategy.
-Elements are empty (undefined); this is just the structure that will guide you through the process of building your strategy. **You will not be able to run backtest or trade live with this template, until you set up your strategy.**
+Elements are empty (undefined); this is just the structure that will guide you through the process of building your strategy. **You will not be able to run a backtest or trade live with this template, until you set up your strategy.**

 That's it!
 You are up and running!